-- A. Appointment Reviews (see also criteria in 1.1) - 1.
-The department chairperson, after consultation with the department faculty, recommends to the dean the person to be appointed as well as title and rank. - 2.
-The dean submits the recommendation to the College Personnel Committee for its advice. - 3.
-The dean makes a recommendation to the Provost informing the department chairperson and the College Personnel Committee of its contents.
+- A. Appointment Reviews (see also criteria in 1.1) - The Department Chairperson, after receiving a recommendation by the Department faculty or faculty committee, recommends to the Dean the person to be appointed as well as title and rank. - 2.
+The Dean submits the recommendation to the College Personnel Committee for its advisement. - 3.
+If approved by the Dean, the Dean makes a recommendation to the Provost informing the Department Chairperson and the College Personnel Committee of its contents.